 Does Dothan Have Pedestrian Laws?

 In some circumstances, pedestrians in Alabama have the right of way.
 They may have to yield to motor vehicle drivers in many other situations.
-These are some of the most critical Alabama pedestrian laws to know:

 - Right-of-way — Pedestrians have the right of way on sidewalks, inside marked crosswalks, and at controlled intersections when a “walk” signal is lit.
 They must yield to oncoming traffic outside marked crosswalks, when a “don’t walk” signal is lit, or when a moving car is close enough to cause an immediate hazard for pedestrians.